bammietop03/Learning/Learning-Pyhton/README.md

 ## FUNCTIONS
 A function is a bolck of code which is executed only when it is called

+Function is a block of reusable code place () after the function name to invoke or call it

     def hello(name):
         print("Hello "+name)
         print("Have a nice day")